-Why is it so important to take ESG factors into account when deciding where to invest?
+Why account for ESG factors when deciding where to invest?

 Most people in the workforce making over £10,000 a year will be auto-enrolled into a pension through their employer.
 Having greater transparency around where their pension savings are invested can give people more confidence about their long-term financial future, and demonstrate what impact these investments can have on the world around them.